Sliding toward financial crisis

-WASHINGTON Three years after the collapse of Lehman Brothers, the world's financial system is sliding towards another major crisis.
+WASHINGTON Three years after the collapse of Lehman Brothers, the world's financial system is sliding toward another major crisis.

 At stake is the global recovery and future shape of Europe.

-Calls are mounting for financial leaders of the world's biggest economies meeting this week to take bold action, not on the scale of the $1 trillion (633 billion pounds) rescue package of March 2009 but something equally important in policy terms.
+Calls are mounting for financial leaders of the world's biggest economies meeting this week to take bold action, not on the scale of the $1 trillion rescue package of March 2009 but something equally important in policy terms.

 "We have entered a dangerous new phase of the crisis," said Christine Lagarde, managing director of the International Monetary Fund, last Thursday.
 "To navigate it, we need strong political will across the world -- leadership over brinkmanship."